tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/fsx-lustre-copy-tags-to-backups.md

-# FSx for OpenZFS file systems should be configured to copy tags to backups
+# FSx for Lustre file systems should be configured to copy tags to backups

 | Provider            | -Category |
 | ------------------- | --------- |